jordipbou/pangolin/README.md

 Features:
   * Easily write/read bytecode with printable ASCII characters
+		* Allows easy scaffolding of new languages or direct use of Pangolin as a programming language for simple tasks.
-  * Header only library, easy integrated in C programs
+  * Header only C89 library, easy integrated in C programs
   * Two typed stacks
   * No garbage collector, memory is managed thru the data stack
   * Array operations